Tens of thousands of Jews gather for traditional blessing in Jerusalem

 Many worshippers said the prayer had special meaning this year, given the ongoing war, which has stretched on for more than 18 months.
 “It’s hard for us to believe that we still have hostages that are not able to come home and come and be here and join us with this,” said Shandey Fuchs, who said she tries to attend the ceremony every year.
 She added that she hopes the prayer brings unity and lasting peace across Israel.

 The blessing is recited in Hebrew while religious men cover their heads with prayer shawls, creating a sea of white at the Western Wall Plaza.
-The paved prayer area in front of the wall is the last remnant of the second Jewish Temple destroyed in the 1st century.
+The paved prayer area is in front of the Wall, the last remnant of the second Jewish Temple's complex destroyed in the 1st century.
 The Western Wall Heritage Foundation, which runs the site, said more than 200,000 people have visited the site during the Passover holiday, one of three Jewish holidays where ancient Jews traditionally made a pilgrimage to Jerusalem.

 Credit: AP

-Note: This story was first published on Apr.
-15, 2025.
-It was updated on Apr.
-16, 2025 to correct that the plaza in front of the Western Wall is not the last remnant of the second Jewish Temple.
-The Wall itself is the last remnant of the ancient Temple.